axch/integer-sequences/README.md

   `stream-filter`, etc, and consumed by `stream-for-each` need never be stored in memory all at once.
 - `(stream-append stream1 stream2)`
+- `(stream-concat stream-of-streams)` is not like `apply append` of lists because it returns the answer stream immediately, and the backbone argument stream is only forced as far as necessary to compute as much of the answer as requested.
 - `(list->stream list)`
 - `(stream->list stream)` does not terminate if the stream is infinite.
 - `(stream x y ...)` analagous to the procedure `list`, but a macro